-- (1) All persons in these emergency zones must comply with and implement the emergency measures specified in this Part: - (a) Varroa mite suppression emergency zone, and - (b) Varroa mite management emergency zone. - (2) If this Part specifies that another person or class of persons must comply with and implement an emergency measure, then the measure only applies to that person or class of person.
+- (1) All persons in the Varroa mite suppression emergency zone and the Varroa mite management emergency zone must comply with and implement the emergency measures specified in this Part. - (2) If this Part specifies that another person or class of persons must comply with and implement an emergency measure, then the measure only applies to that person or class of person.

-11 Movement of bees, hives and apiary equipment - movement declaration form [s 50, s 51(c)]
+11 Movement of bees and hives- movement declaration form [s 50, s 51(c)]

-- (1) If this emergency order permits a registered beekeeper to move bees, hives or apiary equipment, the person must comply with this clause. - (2) A registered beekeeper must not move bees, hives and any bees housed within those hives or apiary equipment unless the beekeeper has:
+- (1) If this emergency order permits a person to move bees or hives, the person must comply with this clause. - (2) A registered beekeeper must not move bees or hives and any bees housed within those hives unless the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, and - (b) completed at least one surveillance action in accordance with the general surveillance requirements in clause 12 and notified the Department in accordance with that clause. - (3) A registered beekeeper who moves bees, hives or apiary equipment must: - (a) provide details of the movement to the Department by completing the hive movement form before the bees, hives or apiary equipment are moved, - (b) ensure the person transporting the bees, hives or apiary equipment has a copy of the hive movement form with all details completed, and - (c) retain details of the movement for 5 years.

-- (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, - (b) completed at least one surveillance action in accordance with the general surveillance requirements in clause 13 and notified the Department in accordance with that clause. - (3) A registered beekeeper who moves bees, hives or apiary equipment must: - (a) provide details of the movement to the Department by completing the hive movement form before the bees, hives or apiary equipment are moved, - (b) ensure the person transporting the bees, hives or apiary equipment has a copy of the hive movement form with all details completed, and - (c) retain details of the movement for 5 years. - (4) The person transporting the bees, hives or apiary equipment must: - (a) have a copy of the hive movement form with the bees, hives or apiary equipment while they are in transit, and - (b) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer.
+- (4) The person transporting the bees, hives or apiary equipment must: - (a) have a copy of the hive movement form with the bees, hives or apiary equipment while they are in transit, and - (b) if requested by an authorised officer, produce the copy of the hive movement form to that authorised officer.

 Note.
-A person may have and produce an electronic form of the movement form (section 10, Electronic Transactions Act 2000).
+A person may have and produce an electronic form of the hive movement form (section 10, Electronic Transactions Act 2000).

-- (5) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 72 hours after reaching the new destination location, provide to the Department a new hive movement form recording the new destination location. - (6) Before moving hives, the registered beekeeper must make the hive bee-proof and take actions to prevent apiary product leaking from the hive. - (7) While moving the bees and hives, the registered beekeeper must ensure that the hive remains bee-proof until it reaches the destination location.
+(5) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 72 hours after reaching the new destination, provide to the Department a new hive movement form recording the new destination.